HongKongPianist/esx_help/README.md

 'start esx_help'

 As this is my first time learning how to code in lua, hope you guys will enjoy it

+#Command
+/999 --Allows you to report a emergency case
+By doing this you have to type something after /999 for example "/999 [] [] any infomation you can type it in etc /done --only ems are permited to use that only ems has the right to do it, otherwise it will comes up a message saying ur not apart of ems members